Your phone buzzes. You glance at the screen.

 Stop.
 Do not click anything.

 Learning how to tell if a text message is a scam is one of the most important digital safety skills you can learn.
-Scam texts are everywhere.
-They are getting more convincing.
-And they work because they create panic and urgency.
+The FBI's Internet Crime Complaint Center receives more than 300,000 phishing complaints every year — many originating from scam texts.
+They are getting more convincing, and they work because they create panic and urgency.

 This guide walks you through the most common scam text message signs.
 It shows you exactly what a scam text message looks like.
 And it gives you simple steps to verify before you click, reply, or share anything, including how to scan a suspicious link with AuthentiLens without ever clicking it.